This post may contain affiliate links. Please read our disclosure policy.

 Substitutions and variations

-• I used a rotisserie chicken for this recipe, but you can definitely quickly cook some chicken if you have some.
+• I use a rotisserie chicken for this recipe, but you can definitely quickly cook some chicken if you have some.
 Try pan frying it with your favorite seasoning, and it’ll be delicious.

-• I think that Kalamata olives and/or capers would go great in here if you’re a fan.
+• Kalamata olives and/or capers would go great in here if you’re a fan for a briny quality.

 What to serve with orzo salad